vseryakov/backendjs/README.md

         /account/get

 * Shutdown the backend by pressing Ctrl-C
-* To make your own custom Web app, create a new directory (somewhere else) to store your project and run the following command from that directory:
+* To make your own custom Web app, copy the app template directory:

-        bkjs init-app
+        # Find the directory where the backendjs is installed:
+        node -e "console.log(path.dirname(require.resolve('backendjs')))"

+        # Copy the app template
+        cp -r path_to_backendjs/examples/app path_to_new_app_name

-* The `app.js` file is created in your project directory with 2 additional API endpoints `/test/add` and `/test/[0-9]` to show the simplest way of adding new tables and API commands.
+* The `app.js` file has 2 additional API endpoints `/test/add` and `/test/[0-9]` to show the simplest way of adding new tables and API commands.
-* The `app.sh` script is created for convenience in the development process, it specifies common arguments and can be customized as needed.
+* The `app.sh` script is for convenience in the development process, it specifies common arguments and can be customized as needed.
 * Run your new application now, it will start the Web server on port 8000:

         ./app.sh